stefanspringer1/Replacements/README.md

 # Replacements

 This package defines the defintion of the protocol `Replacement` with several implementations to define replacements in texts.
+The `contexts` and `contextsNot` are optional `String` arrays that can be used by an application, they are not used in this package.

 E.g. together with the [RegexTemplates](https://github.com/stefanspringer1/RegexTemplates) package you could write: